6 Ways Recruiters can Build Better Relationships with Hiring Managers

 4. Build Trust

 Transparency can make or break the relationship between recruiters and hiring managers… and thus the strength of your hires.
-One great way to practice transparency—perhaps during the sketching or whiteboarding session we discussed—is to share sourcing insights with your HMs.
+One great way to practice transparency is to share sourcing insights with your HMs.
 What subject lines have led to exceptionally high open rates in previous searches like this one?
 If you’ve linked out to company content in past outreach (which you should be doing!) what content got the most clicks and was most compelling to talent?
 What sources have been most valuable to you in the past for roles like this?
 And so on.
 Here are other ways of building trust:

 5. Offer Your Hiring Managers Interview Training